Typeform vs Fluent Forms: Who’s Your Friend?

 Whatever online tool you use, it is quintessential that they come with plenty of third-party integrations.
 And if you are in the digital marketing line of business, you are going to need a lot of tools at hand that work together flawlessly.
 Fluent Forms can help you in this regard.

 Typeform offers some integrations like MailChimp, Hubspot, Airtable, etc. But some of the names ring a bell, don’t they?
 Maybe because Fluent Forms provides most of them.
 Moreover, the integrations they provide are spread across different price plans.
-This limits flexibility as you end up spending a fortune to avail most of the integrations.
+This limits flexibility as you end up spending a fortune to avail of most of the integrations.

 So when it comes to third-party integration, it’s a tie.